Picture Perfect: Smoking Models

 How Smoking Affects Your Appearance

 Tobacco products affect nearly every system and organ of the body, including the skin, nails, and hair.
 Despite being one of the number one promoters of premature aging, many models continue to smoke.
 In fact, some of the world’s top models have been seen on camera puffing on tobacco products.
+Only a minority have been seen with e-cigarettes that use vape juices or e-liquids to deliver a hit of nicotine.
 This is a problem for many reasons:

 Smoking speeds up aging